jbcoe/allocators/TALK.md

     ptr(std::exchange(other.ptr, nullptr)) {}
 ```

-Note that for the move constructor, the allocator is always copied.
+Note: for the move constructor, the allocator is always copied.

 ---